f0rw4rd/pyiec61850-ng/examples/README.md

 ## Examples

 ### [01_basic_connection.py](01_basic_connection.py)
-Demonstrates the fundamentals of connecting to an IEC 61850 server.
+Demonstrates the fundamentals of connecting to an IEC 61850 server using the safe `MMSClient`.

 **Usage:**
 ```bash